-Any counsel, party represented by counsel, or "self-represented" litigant who fails to comply with any of the requirements set forth in the rules will, upon motion of a party or the Court, be subject to the sanctions set forth in CCP § 575.2.
-Other sanctions provided by statute or the CRC may also apply.
+Any counsel, party represented by counsel, or "self-represented" litigant who fails to comply with any of the requirements set forth in the rules will, upon motion of a party or the Court, be subject to the sanctions set forth in Code of Civil Procedure § 575.2.
+Other sanctions provided by statute, or the California Rules of Court may also apply.